algorithmica-org/algorithmica/content/english/hpc/data-structures/binary-search.md

 ![](../img/binary-heat.png)

-So, ideally, we'd want a memory layout where hot elements are grouped with hot elements, and cold elements are grouped with cold ones.
-And we can achieve this if we permute the elements of the array in a more cache-friendly way.
+So, ideally, we'd want a memory layout where hot elements are grouped with hot elements, and cold elements are grouped with cold elements.
+And we can achieve this if we permute the array in a more cache-friendly way by renumbering them.
 The numeration we will use is actually half a millennium old, and chances are, you already know it.

 ### Eytzinger Layout

-**Michaël Eytzinger** is a 16th century Austrian nobleman known for his work on genealogy, particularly for a system for numbering ancestors called *ahnentafel* (German for "ancestor table").
+**Michaël Eytzinger** is a 16th-century Austrian nobleman known for his work on genealogy, particularly for a system for numbering ancestors called *ahnentafel* (German for "ancestor table").

 Ancestry mattered a lot back then, but writing down that data was expensive. *Ahnentafel* allows displaying a person's genealogy compactly, without wasting extra space by drawing diagrams.

 It lists a person's direct ancestors in a fixed sequence of ascent.
-First, the person theirself is listed as number 1, and then, recursively, for each person numbered $k$, their father is listed as $2k$ and their mother as $(2k+1)$.
+First, the person themselves is listed as number 1, and then, recursively, for each person numbered $k$, their father is listed as $2k$ and their mother as $(2k+1)$.

 Here is the example for [Paul I](https://en.wikipedia.org/wiki/Paul_I_of_Russia), the great-grandson of [Peter the Great](https://en.wikipedia.org/wiki/Peter_the_Great):